 eMarketer Inc predicts the global e-commerce market will be worth US$3.55 trillion by 2019, accounting for 12.8 per cent of a total $28.55 trillion in global retail sales.

 Although social media is an important part of any digital marketing strategy, the control and credibility that comes with your business having its own website, is almost irreplaceable.

 In 2015, online purchases and transactions in Australia reached about $19 billion, up 9.3 per cent on the previous year.
 E-commerce was predicted to grow by nearly 6 per cent in Australia in 2016, with another 6.3 per cent boost in 2017 and an increase of 6.6 per cent in 2018.

 While less than half of small businesses surveyed have a website, Telstra Loop insights reveal that 51 per cent of businesses use social media.
 This could indicate that small businesses are using social media – a Facebook Page, for example – in place of a website.

 Yet although social media is an important part of any digital marketing strategy, the control and credibility that comes with your business having its own website, is almost irreplaceable.

 A website acts as your digital shopfront.
 It’s where potential customers can find your contact information, location, story and product information.
 And it helps build exposure with digital marketing campaigns, especially if the site is also an online sales portal.

 There are plenty of affordable options for businesses looking to create a great digital presence.
-Telstra’s Online Essentials, for example, help you create an online presence for your business with a custom-built website and listings on Google Maps and Yellow Pages.
+Telstra Business' Digital Marketing Services, for example, help you create an online presence for your business with a custom-built website and listings on Google Maps and Yellow Pages.

 Given the number of global internet users will hit an estimated 3.419 billion by January 2017, it makes sense to be where your customers are – online.